 Caribbean Beach Resort Transportation

 There are two transportation options at Caribbean Beach Resort.
 The most noticeable is of course the Disney Skyliner Gondolas.
-The Skyliner soars overhead, carrying guests to Epcot or Hollywood Studios.
+The Skyliner soars overhead, carrying guests to Epcot and Hollywood Studios.

-The other Caribbean Beach Resort transportation option are the buses.
+The other Caribbean Beach Resort transportation option is the buses.
 Buses take guests to either Magic Kingdom, Animal Kingdom, or Disney Springs.